 We will be working with our partners to buck the trend by delivering proactive communication campaigns at the point of application to gauge where stealth applicants are in their consideration process, understand their existing perceptions about the University, and what needs they still have.
 We’ll get a true sense for where stealth applicants are in the recruitment journey as it’s never as linear and simple as the funnel concept suggests.
 Targeted engagement campaigns will then be delivered to support each student from where he/she really is in the recruitment journey.

-Learn How to Tackle Stealth Applicant Data & More
+Learn How to Engage with Stealth Applicants & More

 Stealth applicants can be tricky to get a read on, which is why the team at UniQuest is continuing research into their application behaviors and conversion rates.
 If you want to continue learning about international Stealth applicants’ mysterious journeys, head to our blog to see more about our findings.
 You can also get updates on our latest discoveries to inform your international marketing and recruitment strategies by subscribing to our Insights email list.